Surround sound: Surround microphone techniques

 Specialized microphone arrays have been developed to record a space's ambiance.
 These arrays are used in combination with suitable front arrays or can be added to above-mentioned surround techniques.
 The Hamasaki square (also proposed by NHK) is a well-established microphone array used for the pickup of hall ambience.
 Four figure-eight microphones are arranged in a square, ideally placed far away and high up in the hall.
 Spacing between the microphones should be between 1–3 meters.
 The microphones nulls (zero pickup point) are set to face the main sound source with positive polarities outward facing, therefore very effectively minimizing the direct sound pickup as well as echoes from the back of the hall The back two microphones are mixed to the surround channels, with the front two channels being mixed in combination with the front array into L and R.

 Another ambient technique is the IRT (Institut für Rundfunktechnik) cross.
-Here, four cardioid microphones, 90 degrees relative to one another, are placed in square formation, separated by 21–25 cm.
+Here, four cardioid microphones, 90 degrees relative to one another, are placed in a square formation, separated by 21–25 cm.
 The front two microphones should be positioned 45 degrees off axis from the sound source.
-This technique therefore resembles back-to-back near-coincident stereo pairs.
-The microphones outputs are fed to the L, R and LS, RS channels.
+This technique therefore, resembles back-to-back near-coincident stereo pairs.
+The microphone outputs are fed to the L, R and LS, RS channels.
 The disadvantage of this approach is that direct sound pickup is quite significant.

 Many recordings do not require pickup of side reflections.
-For Live Pop music concerts a more appropriate array for the pickup of ambiance is the cardioid trapezium.
+For Live Pop music concerts, a more appropriate array for the pickup of ambiance is the cardioid trapezium.
 All four cardioid microphones are backward facing and angled at 60 degrees from one another, therefore similar to a semi-circle.
-This is effective for the pickup of audience and ambiance.
+This is effective for the pickup of the audience and ambiance.

 All the above-mentioned microphone arrays take up considerable space, making them quite ineffective for field recordings.
 In this respect, the double mid-side (MS) technique is quite advantageous.
 This array uses back-to-back cardioid microphones, one facing forward, the other backward, combined with either one or two figure-eight microphones.
 Different channels are obtained by the sum and difference of the figure-eight and cardioid patterns.
 When using only one figure-eight microphone, the double MS technique is extremely compact and therefore also perfectly compatible with monophonic playback.
 This technique also allows for postproduction changes of the pickup angle.